-Another important port area in Oregon is the Port at Coos Bay.
-This is on the Puget Bay, located on the Pacific coast close to northern California.
-It is one of the largest, deep water harbors on the Pacific Coast and is important for taking in cargo, especially lumber products.
+Another important port area in Oregon is the Port of Coos Bay.
+This is on Puget Bay, located on the Pacific coast, close to northern California.
+It is one of the largest deep-water harbors on the Pacific Coast and is essential for taking in cargo, especially lumber products.

 Maritime Accidents in Oregon

 In port areas, working as a longshoreman, you may be injured by large cargo and container cranes, struck by cargo trucks, the victim of a fall into the water, or be injured by any other type of trip, slip, and fall accident.

-Fishing is a typical maritime industry on the coast of Oregon and commercial fishing is among the most dangerous of all maritime jobs.
-In 2012 a fishing vessel ran aground on the way into port at Newport.
-Large waves were blamed for loss of control of the vessel and the accident resulted in the breaking apart of the ship.
-Luckily for the crew, the Coast Guard came quickly to lift them out of the sinking boat.
+- Fishing Boat Sinking.
+Fishing is a typical maritime industry on Oregon’s coast, and commercial fishing is among the most dangerous maritime jobs.
+In 2012 a fishing vessel ran aground on the way into the port at Newport.
+Large waves were blamed for losing control of the boat, and the accident resulted in the breaking apart of the ship.
+Luckily for the crew, the Coast Guard quickly lifted them from the sinking boat.

 Oregon’s River Bar Pilots

 In Oregon, the Columbia River bar, where the river meets ocean currents, some of the best pilots in the world take ships into the Port of Portland.
-Columbia River’s bar is one of the most dangerous of all waterways and requires care and skill to navigate without incident.
+Columbia River’s bar is one of the most dangerous waterways and requires care and skill to navigate without incident.

 In one incident from 2006, a pilot fell from one of these ladders and drowned in the Pacific Ocean.
-The pilot was wearing a life vest and had other safety gear, but the waters were so rough that he was carried away and could not be found and rescued.
+The pilot wore a life vest and had other safety gear, but the waters were so rough that he was carried away and could not be found and rescued.

-In another example of a river bar pilot accident, a worker fell into the water as she moved from a ship that she had piloted back to her pilot boat.
+In another example of a river bar pilot accident, a worker fell into the water as she moved from a ship she piloted to her pilot boat.
 Luckily the pilot was rescued immediately from the frigid and rough waters of the Pacific Ocean near Astoria, Oregon.

 Oregon Maritime Lawyers

-If you work in the maritime industry in Oregon, whether as a river bar pilot, longshoreman in one of the ports, as a commercial fisherman, or as some other type of seaman, you have a right to get compensation if you suffer injuries during an accident.
+If you work in the maritime industry in Oregon, whether as a river bar pilot, a longshoreman in one of the ports, a commercial fisherman, or some other type of seaman, you have a right to get compensation if you suffer injuries during an accident.